ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <summary> <b>Static IP configuration</b></summary>
 <blockquote>

-    Once Additional IPv6 /56 block is attributed to a vRack network, there is always first /64 subnet that is bridged with it.
+    Once the Additional IPv6 /56 block is attributed to a vRack network, there is always the first /64 subnet that is bridged with it.
 That means, you can easily use such IPs on your hosts.
     Let's check exactly which subnet is bridged: